adamsilverstein/enhanced-harvest-time-tracker/README.md

 **Upgrading to the latest version**
 * git pull
-* in extensions (chrome://extensions/) click 'reload' next to the extension - http://cl.ly/image/0N1F082q2o2v
+* in extensions (chrome://extensions/) click 'reload' next to the extension - see http://cl.ly/image/2a3S2u1z0v2t

 **Usage:**
 * Click the timer icon next to the todo item